luci/luci-go/lucicfg/doc/README.md

 * **acls**: list of [acl.entry(...)](#acl.entry) objects, will be inherited by all buckets.
 Being gradually replaced by [luci.binding(...)](#luci.binding) in `bindings`.
 * **bindings**: a list of [luci.binding(...)](#luci.binding) to add to the root realm.
 They will be inherited by all realms in the project.
 Will eventually replace `acls`.
 * **enforce_realms_in**: a list of LUCI service IDs that should enforce realms permissions across all realms.
 Used only during Realms migration to gradually roll out the enforcement.
 Can also be enabled realm-by-realm via `enforce_in` in [luci.realm(...)](#luci.realm).
+* **omit_lucicfg_metadata**: if True, do not generate `lucicfg {...}` block with lucicfg invocation details in `project.cfg`.
+This may be useful if you pass frequently changing `-var ...` when generating configs and the resulting generated `lucicfg { vars {...} }` metadata causes frequent merge conflicts.
+This option is **strongly discouraged** as it makes it impossible to reproducibly regenerate project configs in the LUCI automation (it doesn't know what var values to use).
+If you use this option, your project may be left out of automatic config migrations.
+If this happens, you'll need to manually complete the migration on-schedule in order to have your LUCI project continue to function.